maxamillion/awx/INSTALL.md

 Unlike Openshift's `Route` the Kubernetes `Ingress` doesn't yet handle SSL termination.
 As such the default configuration will only expose AWX through HTTP on port 80.
 You are responsible for configuring SSL support until support is added (either to Kubernetes or AWX itself).

-## Docker-Compose / Podman-Compose
+## Docker-Compose

 ### Prerequisites

-Select either one of the following combinations (`docker`/`docker-compose` or `podman`/`podman-compose` based on your choice of container runtime.
+Select either one of the following `docker`/`docker-compose` or `podman`based on your choice of container runtime.
 If you don't know or don't have one, selecting `docker`/`docker-compose` is what you should pick as it's the most popular and most broadly compatible container runtime at the time of this writing.:

 For Docker:
 - [Docker](https://docs.docker.com/engine/installation/) on the host where AWX will be deployed.
 After installing Docker, the Docker service must be started (depending on your OS, you may have to add the local user that uses Docker to the ``docker`` group, refer to the documentation for details)